zeroluck/docs/sources/articles/social-login-google.md

     d) Click "Google+ API"
     e) Click "Enable API" button

-2. _gplus_deployment_type_ - Specify deployment mode.
-It's optional property.
-If this property isn't specified script tries to find user in local LDAP by 'subject_identifier' claim specified in id_token.
-If this property has 'map' value script allow to map 'subject_identifier' to local user account.
-If this property has 'enroll' value script should add new user to local LDAP with status 'active'.
-In order to map IDP attributes to local attributes it uses properties gplus_remote_attributes_list and gplus_local_attributes_list.
+2. __gplus_deployment_type__ - Specify the deployment mode.
+It is an optional property.
+If this property isn't specified the script tries to find the user in the local LDAP by 'subject_identifier' claim specified in id_token.
+If this property has a 'map' value the script allows to map 'subject_identifier' to the local user account.
+If this property has an 'enroll' value the script adds a new user to the local LDAP with status 'active'.
+In order to map the IDP attributes to the local attributes it uses properties from both gplus_remote_attributes_list and gplus_local_attributes_list.
+The allowed values are map and enroll.
-   Allowed values: map/enroll
-   Example: enroll

 3. _gplus_remote_attributes_list_ - Comma separated list of attribute names (user claims) that Google+ returns which map to local attributes attributes in the `gplus_local_attributes_list` property.